BerlinMacAdmins/berlinmacadmins.github.io/README.md

 Mittwoch, 29.
 April 2020

-Location: Sieht nun doch eher nach einer Videokonfernez aus | currently looks like we'll have to meet at a video vonference
+Location: Sieht nun doch eher nach einer Videokonferenz aus | currently looks like we'll have to meet at a video conference

 Sprich mit uns: